Row-Unlimited/godot-resource-creator/README.md

 - Currently enum values can only be created if a set enum variable is defined in the class.
   This means you cannot create Enum Values in Arrays or Dictionaries for now.
+- Dictionary Keys are only allowed to be strings, other types are not supported as of now